 Results from the 2009 National Survey on Drug Use and Health: Mental Health Detailed Tables is a collection of tables presenting national estimates from the National Survey on Drug Use and Health (NSDUH).
 These tables present information on past year mental health measures and past year mental health service utilization for youths aged 12 to 17 and adults aged 18 or older.
 Adult tables include measures on any mental illness (AMI), serious mental illness (SMI), moderate mental illness (MMI), mild mental illness (LMI), mental health service utilization, suicidal thoughts and behaviors, major depressive episode (MDE), treatment for depression (among adults with MDE), and serious psychological distress (SPD).
 Youth tables include measures on mental health service utilization, MDE, and treatment for depression (among youths with MDE).
 Measures related to the co-occurrence of mental disorders with substance use or with substance use disorders also are presented for both adults and youths.
 Measures of these characteristics and behaviors are presented by a variety of demographic, geographic, and other variables.
 The estimates in the tables include rates of persons having the characteristics, numbers of persons with these characteristics, and other measures.

-The majority of these tables present trend estimates from the 2008 and 2009 NSDUHs, although in many of the adult tables the 2008 estimates are based on a half sample of respondents.
+Most of these tables are trend tables presenting estimates from the 2008 and 2009 NSDUHs.
 Also included are three tables that present data from earlier surveys in the series, including two tables with data from 2002 to 2009 and one table with data from 2004 to 2009.
 Prior to the 2009 NSDUH, tables presenting information on past year mental disorders and past year mental health service utilization were included within the main Detailed Tables, which were published earlier this year.

 The 2009 Mental Health Detailed Tables include estimates of the nonmedical use of prescription psychotherapeutic drugs, prescription stimulants, and methamphetamine that take into account data on methamphetamine use based on information obtained from survey items added to NSDUH in 2005 and 2006.
 In a methodological study, these measures were found to be noticeably higher when the data from the additional methamphetamine use items were taken into account.
 Estimates for use of illicit drugs overall and use of illicit drugs other than marijuana, however, were affected only minimally by these methamphetamine use items and were not revised.
 Section B.4.8 in Appendix B of the Results from the 2008 National Survey on Drug Use and Health: National Findings provides a discussion of the revised measures and the procedures used to generate estimates based on them.1

 Revisions to the mental health module in the 2008 NSDUH questionnaire resulted in new estimates for adults aged 18 or older being added to the 2008 Detailed Tables (SMI, 30-day SPD, and suicidal thoughts and behavior) and the discontinuation of trends for other estimates (adult MDE and 12-month SPD).
 SMI estimates were not produced from 2004 through 2007, and the SMI estimates presented in the 2008 Detailed Tables are not comparable with the SMI estimates produced from NSDUH data prior to 2004.
 This revised module included a split-sample that resulted in some of the 2008 estimates being based on only half of the 2008 sample of adults or on 2008 data that combined the two half samples.
 The split sample was removed from the 2009 mental health module; therefore, all 2009 estimates are based on the full sample.
-Analyses of the 2009 data indicated that comparisons between 2009 and 2008 data for various measures should be based on only a subsample of the 2008 data.
+Analyses during the 2009 NSDUH indicated that comparisons between 2009 and 2008 data for various measures should be based on only a subsample of the 2008 data.
 These measures include adult MDE and new measures of AMI, LMI, and MMI.
+Because of revisions in the estimation procedures during the 2012 NSDUH, past year adult AMI, LMI, and MMI estimates for the 2008 NSDUH are now based on the full 2008 sample.
+Adult MDE estimates for the 2008 NSDUH continue to be based on a subsample of the 2008 data.
 Throughout the tables, notes have been added for clarity to the applicable tables to document estimates that are based on the 2008 subsample.
-The questionnaire changes caused discontinuities in trends for 12-month SPD; thus, data is not included in the Detailed Tables.
+The questionnaire changes caused discontinuities in trends for 12-month SPD; thus, data are not included in the Detailed Tables.

 There were no revisions to the 2008 questionnaire that affected measures for youths aged 12 to 17, but revisions to the youth mental health service utilization module of the 2009 NSDUH questionnaire resulted in new estimates and a discontinuation of trends for several sources of mental health service in the 2009 Mental Health Detailed Tables.
 Measures on mental health services from educational sources and experiences with the juvenile justice system were affected by the revisions.
 Estimates for these items are presented only for 2009 and include footnotes denoting new or revised items.
 No questionnaire changes were made in 2008 that affected adult mental health service utilization questions; therefore, estimates of mental health service utilization presented in these mental health detailed tables reflect trends from 2002 to 2009.